 Canada is a land of bears.
 People usually associate Canada with the Canada Goose, beavers and the moose…but we have a lot of bears here too.
-We have shared many STEM activities for kids over the years and this one will examine the impact of melting sea ice on polar bears.
+We have shared many STEM activities for kids and specifically environmental science activities for kids, over the years and this one will examine the impact of melting sea ice on polar bears.

 The rise in our global climate has had a direct impact on polar bears and their habitat.
 I put together this polar bear activity to open the conversation with my kids about climate change and the future for polar bears.